 Galway has a large Irish-speaking population (as many as 70 percent of residents speak Irish as well as English) and as a university town, it also has a young population, which makes it a lively place to hear traditional Irish music.
 Music is a large part of the local culture and nightlife, with many pubs offering live music sessions throughout the week.
 In the city's pedestrianized Latin Quarter, pubs like Tigh Neachtain and Tig Cóilí offer low-key sessions where you'll typically find the musicians seated around a table as they play without amplification.

 Stay in a Cozy Bed and Breakfast

 There are hundreds of options for charming B&Bs around Galway.
 While styles and prices vary, the constants are warm, Irish hospitality and a hearty Irish breakfast.
-One great option is St. Judes B&B, a six-room guesthouse located in Salthill, about 10 minutes from the heart of Galway by foot.
-Each room has an ensuite bathroom, TV and antique furnishings and there's a large sitting area and communal dining area.
-Breakfast will fill you up for a day of exploring; it includes coffee, tea, juice, cereal, fruit, pastries and made-to-order dishes including poached eggs with smoked salmon or a traditional Irish breakfast of black pudding, sausage, egg, mushrooms and roasted tomato.
+One great option is St. Judes B&B, a six-room guesthouse located in Salthill, about 10 minutes from the heart of Galway on foot.
+Each room has an ensuite bathroom, TV, and antique furnishings, and there's a large sitting area and communal dining area.
+Breakfast will fill you up for a day of exploring; it includes coffee, tea, juice, cereal, fruit, pastries, and made-to-order dishes including poached eggs with smoked salmon or a traditional Irish breakfast of black pudding, sausage, egg, mushrooms, and roasted tomato.